USDA-SCINet/scinet-workbooks/workbooks/_drafts/demo/with-intro/R.md

 description: This is a demo structure example of an R tutorial with an introduction
 type: interactive tutorial

-tags: [Demonstration]
+tags: [demonstration]
 language: R
-# terms: [GeoCDL, Raster, Vector, CRS] # For if you want defined terms that are not your tags
+# terms: [geocdl, raster, vector, crs] # for if you want defined terms that are not your tags
 packages: [rgeocdl, sf]

 #wgs: geospatial # if made as a working group contribution